 Anterolisthesis is an abnormal alignment of bones in the spine and usually affects the lower back.
 It occurs when an upper vertebra slips forward on the one below, leading to pain and other symptoms.

 Anterolisthesis is a type of spondylolisthesis, which refers to any abnormal forward or backward movement of one vertebra in relation to another.

 Misaligned vertebrae can pinch the nerves, and this can have painful and debilitating consequences.
 Other parts of the body, such as the arms or the legs, can also be affected by anterolisthesis.

-The amount of slippage is graded on a scale from mild to severe.
+The amount of slippage is graded on a scale according to how far forward the vertebral body is on the one below it.
 Treatment can range from bed rest to surgery.
-Anterolisthesis is often known as spondylolisthesis.

 The symptoms of anterolisthesis will depend on the amount of slippage and the part of the spine where the slippage occurred.